WHAT IS TINNITUS?

 PHONAK TINNITUS BALANCE

 If tinnitus relief is not achieved with a hearing aid alone, or if a patient does not suffer from hearing loss, another option for treatment is the Phonak Tinnitus Balance feature in the Audeo hearing aids.
 It is a combination hearing aid and noise generator that provides a means of sound enrichment.
-The goal of this tinnitus management technique is to make the symptoms less intrusive and less distressing.
+The goal of this tinnitus management technique is to make the symptoms less intrusive and distressing.
 The hope is that by providing supplementary noise we can help focus the patient’s attention away from their tinnitus.
-The Tinnitus Balance noise generator is available in all levels of the Phonak Audeo Q hearing instruments.
+The tinnitus balance noise generator is available in all levels of the Phonak Audeo Q hearing instruments.
 Within the tinnitus balance program there are options of different sounds, and adjusting the characteristics of that sound to each patient’s needs.
 It is important to know that masking of tinnitus (arranging an external sound which covers-up the tinnitus) is not the concept behind this device.
-The research behind this device is the same of that of the use of a hearing aid, creating more activity on the hearing nerve and within the hearing centers of the brain.
+The research behind this device is the same as a hearing aid, creating more activity on the hearing nerve and within the hearing centers of the brain.
 When the use of a hearing aid by itself is not creating enough relief, using noise in the sound generator can help create the same relief from the tinnitus.